Online learning in higher education: Pedagogy

 Participation and interaction between participants and instructors involves significant and continuous preparation.
 Online educators are often members of a larger team consisting of instructional and graphic designers and information technology specialists; being open to becoming a member of the team will assist in a smooth transition to online teaching.
 There is a lack of support and training provided for teachers, hence instructors require training and support first before they can combine technology, content, and pedagogy to design courses.
 Expectations of learners to be self-motivated, able to manage their time effectively, contribute to course discussions and have a willingness to teach others is not unlike what is expected in a traditional classroom.
 The instructor's role is to encourage learners to evaluate and analyze information, then connect the information to course content which may assist in learner success.
 With the potential for learners to feel disconnected from peers within the course, the instructor will need to work to create spaces and encounters which promote socialization.
+Andersson and Reimers found that actively involving students in creating learning modules enhanced their learning and retention of the material.
 A few recommendations are to create a "student lounge" as an informal space for socialization not related to coursework.
 Also, incorporating team projects can help alleviate feelings of isolation.
 Video and audio components enhance connection and communication with peers, as this supports learners to expand on their responses and engage in discussions.
 Online instructors should be cognizant of where participants are physically located; when members of the course span two or more time zones, the timing of the course can become problematic.
 Initial preparation of an online course is often more time-consuming than preparation for the classroom.
 The material must be prepared and posted, in its entirety, prior to the course start.
 In addition to preparation, faculty experienced in online instruction spend about 30% more time on courses conducted online.
 The mentoring of novice online educators from those with experience can assist with the transition from classroom to the virtual environment.